nicl09/nicl09.github.io.deprecated/_tabs/about.md

 - etc...
 <br>
 <br>
 I am always open to (constructive) criticism, opinion pieces or info related to these topics.
-You can get in touch with me via social media if you click the links on the bottom left.
+You can get in touch with me via social media or mail if you click the links on the bottom left.